 If this happens to you, don’t despair.
 Two excellent hiking trails await just across the border in an area called Rabbit Valley.
 Turn left for the evocatively named Trail through Time.
-This 1.6 mile loop is like an outdoor dinosaur museum, with interpretive stops along the trail where you can see a quarry where many dino skeletons have been exhumed, touch bone fossils stuck in rock, and gaze out over the Colorado plateau.
+This 1.6-mile loop is like an outdoor dinosaur museum, with interpretive stops along the trail where you can see a quarry where many dino skeletons have been exhumed, touch bone fossils stuck in rock, and gaze out over the Colorado plateau.
 In late April, visitors also enjoy flowering cacti.

 We liked this area so much that we returned after our Moab stay and took the longer trail on the other side of the highway.
-The 6.6 mile Rabbit’s Ears Trail leads up to a mesa with panoramic Colorado River views.
-This was a perfect trail for a quiet hike that isn’t crowded with other tourists.
+The 6.6-mile Rabbit’s Ears Trail leads up to a mesa with panoramic Colorado River views.
+This was a perfect trail for a quiet hike that isn't crowded with other tourists.
 We saw absolutely nobody, even though the weather was perfect.

 Grandstaff Trail, Moab

 The Moab area has a long and varied history.
-First it belonged to the Pueblo, Ute and Navajo people.
+First, it belonged to the Pueblo, Ute, and Navajo people.
 By the 1830s, adventurers crossed the Colorado River here along the Old Spanish Trail.
 Traders, Mormons, and railroad folks settled and passed through Moab in the later 1800s.
 The 1900s brought a uranium mining boom and Hollywood producers using the stunning red rock canyons as backdrops for westerns.
 But since the 1980s, mountain bikers have been taking over.
 Today, Moab is a famous adventure sports capital for people who bike, raft the Colorado River, and enjoy driving over large rocks in ATVs and jeeps.

-For those of us who like a quieter trip into nature, the hiking is great.
-Scenic highway 128 veers off from Moab, and it is jammed full of impressive hiking spots.
+For those of us who like a quieter trip into nature, the hiking there is great.
+Scenic Highway 128 veers off from Moab, and it is jammed full of impressive hiking spots.
 Our first venture out this way brought us to the area recently renamed Grandstaff Canyon.
 William Grandstaff was the first African American in the area.
 He ran cattle in this canyon in the late 1870s.

 What a lovely canyon it is, whether you’re wrangling cattle or just one furry dog.
 The pleasant four-mile round trip hike includes many stream crossings, affording Rudy plenty of opportunities to drink, and saving us the hassle of carrying extra water for the dog.
 Two miles in, you come to a natural arch, which marks the end of the trail.